 Making product and prioritization decisions for these competing needs, the portfolio management skill becomes essential.

 The concept of product portfolio management is inspired by the financial world where,

 Portfolio management is the art and science of making decisions about investment mix and policy, matching investments to objectives, asset allocation for individuals and institutions, and balancing risk against performance.
 Portfolio management is all about determining strengths, weaknesses, opportunities, and threats in the choice of debt vs. equity, domestic vs. international, growth vs. safety, and many other trade-offs encountered in the attempt to maximize return at a given appetite for risk.

-Every product manager is constantly facing the decisions about the product investment mix to maximize desired outcome.
-This is portfolio management in practice.
+Every product manager is constantly facing decisions about the product investment mix to maximize the desired outcome.
+This is essentially portfolio management in practice.

-For product managers, the art of portfolio management is even more challenging than the financial portfolio management, because the definition of desired / best outcome is much broader than monetary value, while the invested capital (resources) is also more complex than monetary (more complex than ROI)
+For product managers, the art of portfolio management is even more challenging than financial portfolio management because the definition of the best outcome is much broader than monetary value, while the invested capital (resources) is also more complex than monetary (more complex than ROI).

 Now you can see the same roadmap could be 3 or 4 different types of portfolios based on how you view them.
 How do you use this information?

-- Prioritize and allocate accordingly – for example a newer product may focus on retention to increase stickiness and then you will focus on acquisition as you have “keep retention under control”.
-Then you may move efficiency and so on.
-Understanding the state of the product helps to decide where to focus and be intentional on investing your product features and team capacity towards each
+- Prioritize and allocate accordingly – for example a newer product may focus on retention to increase stickiness and then you will focus on acquisition as you now have “keep retention under control”.
+Then you may move to efficiency and so on.
+Understanding the state of the product helps to decide where to focus and be intentional on investing your product features and team capacity towards each.

 - Effectively and quantitatively balance competing stakeholder demands.
-The failure of a product or company is “peanut buttering” as the famous Yahoo memo.
+The failure to do so was called “peanut buttering” in the famous Yahoo memo.

 - By looking at different dimensions, you will not unintentionally miss key strategic vectors when you linearly prioritize features.